 The injured area should be elevated above heart level so that gravity can facilitate drainage of fluid, which reduces swelling and thus pain.
 Ideally, fluid should drain on an entirely downhill path from the injured area to the heart (eg, for a hand injury, the elbow, as well as the hand, should be elevated).
 Ice and elevation should be used periodically throughout the initial 24 h after an acute injury.

 Pain control usually involves use of analgesics, typically acetaminophen or NSAIDs.
+NSAIDs should be avoided in patients with renal insufficiency or a history of gastritis or peptic ulcer disease.
 However, if pain persists for > 72 h after a seemingly minor injury, referral to a specialist is recommended.
 For persistent pain, evaluation for additional or more severe injuries is indicated.
 These injuries are treated as appropriate (eg, with immobilization, sometimes with oral or injectable corticosteroids).
 Corticosteroids should be given only by a specialist and when necessary because corticosteroids can delay soft-tissue healing and sometimes weaken injured tendons and muscles.
 The frequency of corticosteroid injections should be monitored by a specialist because too-frequent injections may increase the risk of tissue degeneration and ligament or tendon rupture.

 Athletes should be placed in a graduated program of exercises and physical therapy to restore flexibility, strength, and endurance.
 They also need to feel psychologically ready before re-engaging in an activity at full capacity.
 Competitive athletes may benefit from motivational counseling.

 General warming up raises muscle temperature and makes muscles more pliable, stronger, and more resistant to injury; it also improves workout performance by enhancing mental and physical preparedness.
-Cooling down is sometimes thought to prevent dizziness and syncope after aerobic exercise and helps remove metabolic byproducts of exercise, such as lactic acid, from muscles and the bloodstream.
+However, stretching before exercise has not been shown to prevent injury.
+Cooling down (ie, a brief period of lower-level exertion immediately after a workout) is sometimes thought to prevent dizziness and syncope after aerobic exercise and help remove metabolic byproducts of exercise, such as lactic acid, from muscles and the bloodstream.
+However, studies fail to show that cooling down decreases post-exercise stiffness and soreness.
 Removing lactic acid may help decrease muscle soreness.
-Cooling down also helps decrease heart rate slowly and gradually to near-resting levels—an important effect for patients with heart disorders.
+Cooling down also helps decrease heart rate slowly and gradually to near-resting levels.